 - No Annual Fee.
 This card doesn’t have an annual fee.
 That’s great news for frugal cardholders who don’t want to use this as their primary card, but don’t want to close their card accounts (which can negatively impact credit).

 - Good Sign-up Bonus in Key Categories.
 If you spend heavily at gas stations, grocery stores, drugstores, or all of the above, Wells Fargo Rewards’ sign-up bonus is potentially very generous.
-For instance, say you’re able to spend $15,000 total in those three categories during the six-month sign-up period – you’ll end the period with 75,000 Go Far points, which is enough to redeem for $1,125 in airfare or $750 in cash.
+If you’re able to spend $12,500 total in those three categories during the 6-month sign-up period – you’ll end the period with 62,500 Go Far points, which is enough to redeem for $937.50 in airfare or $625 in cash.

 - No Penalty APR.
 This card’s lack of penalty APR is a nice perk for cardholders who occasionally miss payments due to circumstances beyond their control.
 Other cards charge penalty interest ranging up to 30% indefinitely.

 - Mediocre Point-Earning Rate Outside Sign-up Bonus Window.
 Outside the sign-up bonus categories during the 6-month bonus window, this card earns rewards at an anemic pace: just 1 point per $1 spent.
-That’s slower than Chase Sapphire Preferred (2 points per $1 spent on dining and travel; $95 annual fee) and BankAmericard Travel Rewards (unlimited 1.5 points per $1 spent on everything; no annual fee), though those cards’ airfare redemption values aren’t quite as generous as those of Wells Fargo Rewards Visa.
+That’s slower than the Chase Sapphire Preferred Card and the BankAmericard Travel Rewards Credit Card, though those cards’ airfare redemption values aren’t quite as generous as those of the Wells Fargo Rewards Card.